-1. An infographic is, by definition, a visual display of facts and data....– Editors, artists chafe at the errors and hype in bin Laden death story graphics
+1. An infographic is, by definition, a visual display of facts and data.
+Therefore, no infographic can be produced in the absence of reliable information.

 BASKETBALL - The most famous moment in March Madness History?
 Maybe.
 One of the most lasting memories of a clutch shot in the history of basketball?
 Certainly.
 Twenty years ago to the day, there was ‘that shot’.
 Duke trailing Kentucky 103-102, a mere 2.1 seconds to go in the game.
 Grant Hill in-bounding from his own end.
 Hits Laettner.
 And then this! #epicstuff What is YOUR favourite March Madness moment?

 Remembered for taking a punch from Akeem.
 Biggest dude I ever saw on a basketball court — seemed as wide as he was tall.
 I saw him play with the NY Nets against the Carolina Cougars in Raleigh in the old ABA.
 Red-white-and-blue ball.

 Via SnappyTV — fan-selected clips from North Carolina State’s victory over Georgetown in NCAA tournament on Sunday.
 Interesting — sponsored by Coke Zero, enabled by SnappyTV app, and posted on Facebook.